-We have used the Landau expansion of the free energy above to discuss phase transition in the vicinity of the critical temperature where m was small.
-This method can be extended to a useful scheme which allows us to discuss phase transition more generally, in particular, those of second order.
+We have used the Landau expansion of the free energy above to discuss phase transitions in the vicinity of the critical temperature where m was small.
+This method can be extended to a highly convenient scheme which allows us to discuss phase transition more generally, in particular, those of second order.
 Landau's concept is based on symmetry and spontaneous symmetry breaking.
-The disordered high-temperature phase has a certain symmetry which forms a group $\mathcal{G}$ of all symmetry operations leaving the system invariant.
-At the second order phase transition a new order appears such that this symmetry is reduced and the low-temperature phase has a symmetry group $\mathcal{G}'$ which is a subgroup of $\mathcal{G}$ .
+The disordered high-temperature phase has a certain symmetry which is characterized by a group \mathcal{G} of all symmetry operations leaving the system invariant.
+At the second order phase transition a form of order appears reducing this symmetry such that the low-temperature phase obeys a symmetry group \mathcal{G}' which is a subgroup of \mathcal{G} .
 This change of symmetry is called spontaneous symmetry breaking.
-This symmetry lowering is described by the appearance of an order parameter, a quantity which is not symmetric under the complete symmetry group $\mathcal{G}$ .
+This symmetry lowering is described by the appearance of an order parameter, a quantity which does not possess all symmetries of the group \mathcal{G} .

-A further aspect emerges when long-length scale variations of the order parameter are taken into account.
-This is done in the Ginzburg-Landau theory which allows to discuss spatial fluctuations.
+A further important aspect emerges when long-length scale variations of the order parameter are taken into account.
+This can be easily incorporated in the Ginzburg-Landau theory and allows to discuss spatial variations of the ordered phase as well as fluctuations.